 Derek R. Peterson is Ali Mazrui Collegiate Professor in the History Department and the Department of Afro-American and African Studies at the University of Michigan.
 He was formerly Director of the African Studies Centre and Fellow of Selwyn College at Cambridge University.
 His scholarly work is about the intellectual and cultural history of eastern Africa.
 Peterson is a Fellow of the British Academy; in 2017 he was awarded a MacArthur Fellowship.

-Peterson is the principal investigator for a $1.5 million grant awarded by the Andrew Mellon Foundation to the U-M African Studies Center and the Wits Institute for Social and Economic Research (South Africa).
+Peterson has been much involved with Michigan’s African Studies Center, acting at various times as Associate Director, Director pro tempore, and Coordinator of the African Heritage Initiative, a working group that brings humanities scholars in Michigan together with colleagues in Ghana, South Africa and elsewhere.
+He is the principal investigator for a $1.5 million grant awarded by the Andrew Mellon Foundation to the U-M African Studies Center and the Wits Institute for Social and Economic Research (South Africa).
 The program–entitled ‘Rethinking the Humanities in Africa: A Transnational Collaboration‘–is meant to draw students and faculty from Michigan and Wits into collaborative research projects.
-Peterson organised (with Daniel Herwitz) a November 2014 conference on ‘African Studies in the Digital Age’ in Ann Arbor; in June 2016 Peterson coordinated a conference in Johannesburg on ‘African Print Cultures’ (with Isabel Hofmeyr); and in June 2018 he helped to organise a workshop at the Universidade Eduardo Mondlane in Maputo concerning ‘Intellectual and Cultural Life in Conditions of Austerity’.

 With financial support from the Center for Research Libraries and the U-M African Studies Center, Peterson oversees an ongoing effort to organize and preserve endangered government archives in Uganda.
 The project–which is described elsewhere on this site–is based at Mountains of the Moon University in western Uganda.
-Over the course of ten years seven archival collections have been organised and catalogued, including the papers of Jinja District, Kabale District, Kabarole District, and Hoima District.
+Over the course of thirteen years seven archival collections have been organised and catalogued, including the papers of Jinja District, Kabale District, Kabarole District, and Hoima District.
 Several of these archives have been brought into the university’s collections and made available for scholars’ and citizens’ use.

 Peterson is a winner of the Philip Leverhulme Prize in Modern History (given by the Leverhulme Trust to U.K.-based scholars under 35 years old) and has held fellowships from the American Council of Learned Societies and from the Guggenheim Foundation.
 He has been a Visiting Fellow of the Kellogg Institute at the University of Notre Dame; a Visiting Fellow of the Re:Work Institute at Humboldt University in Berlin; and a Research Associate at the Department of History and Archaeology, University of Nairobi; the Department of History, University of Dar es Salaam; and the Makerere Institute of Social Research at Makerere University.
 He is currently a research associate of the School of Social Sciences, Makerere University.